schjonhaug/btc-nok-price-history-reconstruction/README.md

 This repository contains the code and data used in this historical price reconstruction effort, as well as the final reconstructed CSV file.

+Thanks to Sturle Sunde at Bitmynt for his help in reconstructing the price history.

 ## Data Sources

 To reconstruct the historical price data, we utilized the following sources: